 We’re excited to work closely with a group that currently has a website and social media presence (even at the most basic), but could benefit greatly from our expertise in telling their story more effectively.
 Our ideal partner is a group that knows who they are, what their key messages are, has clear goals and is ready to take things to a different level.

-Applications for the next cycle will be taken in fall of 2018.
+Applications for the next cycle will be taken in early 2019.

 How Brand New Brand Works